GiA's Online Gallery

 2024

-Beauty and Dark
+Beauty in the Dark

 Even when everything feels dark, the flowers still glow.
 To me, they represent hope and beauty, even when things are scary or confusing.
 It reminds me that no matter how hard life gets, there’s always a little light that can break through.